Headspace Review: Does This Meditation App Work?

 But overall, most reviews we looked at came from people who were enthusiastic about the app and loved that it helped them learn to meditate and make it a daily part of their lives.

-Now that we’ve looked through the facts, what’s our summary for Headspace?
-The research shows that a daily meditation habit can enhance your health and quality of life in proven ways, and many people have found Headspace to be their ticket to developing the daily practice.
+The research demonstrates that a daily meditation habit can enhance your health and quality of life in proven ways, and many people have found Headspace to be their ticket to developing the daily practice.

 However, that’s not to say this service is for everyone.
 First, Headspace is one of the most expensive meditation apps on the market.
 There are plenty of free alternatives available (Insight Timer is a popular option) that will still give you access to hundreds of guided meditations.